chef/chef-web-docs/chef_master/source/ctl_automate_server.rst

 list-backups
 =====================================================
-The ``list-backups`` subcommand is used to list Chef Automate backup archives and Elasticseach snapshots.
+The ``list-backups`` subcommand is used to list Chef Automate backup archives and Elasticsearch snapshots.

 **Syntax**